AvagSargsyan/avagsargsyan/README.md

 Currently I am working at a big tech company - creating software solutions to automate some internal workfows.
 <br />
 <br />
-I haven't been comitting publicly for a while, but you can find some of my early projects here.
+I haven't been committing publicly for a while, but you can find some of my early projects here.
 <br />

 # <div align="center">Stats 📈 <div>